annahadji/beebasler/README.md

 ## Getting started

-Clone the repo, pip install the dependencies (in `requirements.txt`) and run using `python3 record.py`.
-Whilst filming, you can navigate to https://localhost:8000 and refresh to request to preview a current frame from camera.
+Clone the repo, install the dependencies and run using `python3 record.py`.
+Whilst filming, you can navigate to https://localhost:8000 and refresh to preview a current frame from camera.

-There are a few parameters that can be used to configure filming:
+There are a few parameters used to configure filming:

 ```
 (.venv) [19:08:54] 🚀 beebasler $ python3 record.py --help